British Army

-The British Army is the principal land warfare force of the United Kingdom.
-As of 1 January 2025, the British Army comprises 73,847 regular full-time personnel, 4,127 Gurkhas, 25,742 volunteer reserve personnel and 4,697 "other personnel", for a total of 108,413.
+The British Army is the land warfare force of the United Kingdom responsible for defending the UK, the British Overseas Territories and Crown Dependencies.
+The British Army, founded in 1707, has seen involvement in most of the world's major wars throughout history, including both world wars.

 The British Army traces back to 1707 and the formation of the united Kingdom of Great Britain which joined the Kingdoms of England and Scotland into a single state and, with that, united the English Army and the Scots Army as the British Army.
 The English Bill of Rights 1689 and Scottish Claim of Right Act 1689 require parliamentary consent for the Crown to maintain a peacetime standing army.
 Members of the British Army swear allegiance to the monarch as their commander-in-chief.
 The army is administered by the Ministry of Defence and commanded by the Chief of the General Staff.

 At its inception, being composed primarily of cavalry and infantry, the British Army was one of two Regular Forces (there were also separate Reserve Forces) within the British military (those parts of the British Armed Forces tasked with land warfare, as opposed to the naval forces), with the other having been the Ordnance Military Corps (made up of the Royal Artillery, Royal Engineers, and the Royal Sappers and Miners) of the Board of Ordnance, which along with the originally civilian Commissariat Department, stores and supply departments, as well as barracks and other departments, were absorbed into the British Army when the Board of Ordnance was abolished in 1855.
 Various other civilian departments of the board were absorbed into the War Office.

 The British Army has seen action in major wars between the world's great powers, including the Seven Years' War, the Napoleonic Wars, the Crimean War and the First and Second World Wars.
 Britain's victories in most of these decisive wars allowed it to influence world events and establish itself as one of the world's leading military and economic powers.
 Since the end of the Cold War, the British Army has been deployed to a number of conflict zones, often as part of an expeditionary force, a coalition force or part of a United Nations peacekeeping operation.

 History

-Formation
+Background

 Until the Wars of the Three Kingdoms (1639–1653), neither England nor Scotland had a standing army with professional officers and career corporals and sergeants.
 England relied on militia organised by local officials or private forces mobilised by the nobility, or on hired mercenaries from Europe.
-From the later Middle Ages until the Wars of the Three Kingdoms, when a foreign expeditionary force was needed, such as the one that King Henry V took to France and that fought at the Battle of Agincourt (1415), the army, a professional one, was raised for the duration of the expedition.
+From the later Middle Ages until the Wars of the Three Kingdoms, when a foreign expeditionary force was needed, such as the one that King Henry V of England took to France and that fought at the Battle of Agincourt (1415), the army, a professional one, was raised for the duration of the expedition.